Muninder Adavelli

 The Asia-Pacific region has generally scored high in the number of unlicensed software used.
 Developing countries such as Bangladesh, Pakistan, Indonesia, and Vietnam were on the top.
 The reason for this could be attributed to low-income economies.

-Music is among the first material to be pirated, infamously popularized by Napster in the late 90s to early 20s.
-Though the method helped artists get known by a global audience, the practice of piracy damaged the music industry.
+Music was among the first material to be pirated, infamously popularized by Napster in the late 90s to early 20s.
+Though the method helped artists get known by a global audience, the practice of piracy has caused immense damage in the music industry.

 (RIAA)